ciaa/firmware_v1/externals/lwip/CIAA_lpcopen_update.md

 The copyright for each file taken is wrote in the sourcecode file.

-There is a script whics downloads lpcopen. copy files and apply patches which ard attached.
+There is a script whichs downloads lpcopen, copy files and apply patches attached in patches directory.

+The script may be called typing `bash download_and_patch.sh root_firmware_dir` and could be called via some Makefile taget.

 ## Copied files